-According to the nutrition recommendations, people should eat less red meat and fewer meat products, more vegetables, berries, fruit, nuts, seeds, wholegrain products and legumes.
-In Finland, the recommended upper limit for meat consumption is 500 grams a week, but Finns eat 40 per cent more than this recommendation, on average.
+According to the nutrition recommendations, people should eat less red meat and fewer meat products and more vegetables, berries, fruit, nuts, seeds, wholegrain products and legumes.
+In Finland, the recommended upper limit for meat consumption is 500 grammes a week, but Finns eat 40 per cent more than this recommendation, on average.
 Men exceed the recommendation by as much as 75 per cent.

-Eating less meat is also good the environment: beef, mutton, venison and dairy products are the worst alternative in terms of the climate, because the greenhouse gases and emissions of the animal husbandry are worldwide greater than those of traffic.
-Animal husbandry is also among the greatest consumers of water in the world: to produce one kilo of beef requires more than 15,000 litres of water, on average.
+Eating less meat is also good the environment: beef, mutton, venison and dairy products are the worst alternatives in terms of the climate, because the greenhouse gases and emissions of animal husbandry are worldwide greater than those of traffic.
+Animal husbandry is also one of the greatest consumers of water in the world: to produce one kilo of beef requires more than 15,000 litres of water, on average.

 Pork or chicken are not better, because cultivating the feed for these animals is unsustainable and requires a large amount of land.
 Part of this animal feed is soy, and the expanding cultivation of soy is leading to the destruction of valuable rainforests in South America.
-For instance, to produce just one kilo of pork meat, four kilos of grain are required.
-If the agricultural land currently used to produce animal-based foods was used instead to produce vegetables directly for people, more food would be available for the people of the world and the habitats of endangered species could expand.
+For instance, to produce just one kilo of pork you need four kilos of grain.
+If the agricultural land currently used to produce animal-based foods were used, instead, to produce vegetables for human consumption, more food would be available for the people of the world and the habitats of endangered species could expand.

-Preferring environmentally friendly choices does not necessarily mean abandoning favourite things.
-For instance, reducing your meat consumption to a more reasonable 500 grams a week still means you can eat around five meals containing meat every week.
-A diet containing more vegetables benefits not only the environment, but also your health.
+Preferring environmentally friendly choices does not necessarily mean abandoning your favourite food.
+For instance, reducing your meat consumption to a more reasonable 500 grammes a week still means you can eat around five meals containing meat every week.
+A diet containing more vegetables benefits, not only the environment, but also your health.